-The clustering phase is accomplished by means of a Kernel Supervised Dynamic Grid Self-Organized Map (KSDG-SOM).
-The mutual information metric controls the development of the KSDG-SOM clusters.
+The clustering phase is accomplished by means of a Kernel Supervised Dynamic Grid Self-Organized Map (KSDG-SOM) utilizing the mutual information metric.
 This metric allows the formation of data clusters that maximize the mutual information for transactions of the same cluster and to minimize it between different clusters.
-In addition the KSDG-SOM is capable of incorporating a priori information concerning the transaction's items that can focus the model to cluster together even more probably associated items.